andy-benson/atom-ncvlog-linter/README.md

 SystemVerilog linter using 'ncvlog' (Cadence Incisive)

-Only compiles the file being linted which keeps run time super speedy, and therefore the linter can work in-line during editing  (you might want https://atom.io/packages/autosave-onchange)
+Only compiles the file being linted which keeps run time super speedy, so can work in-line during editing  (you might want https://atom.io/packages/autosave-onchange)

 This downside to this approach, is that project-wide dependencies such as  'include filepaths , and module instantiations may give false positives / false negatives.